 I am in the process of transferring my H-1B from my old employer to a new one, why is the transfer taking longer than my initial H-1B application?

 H-1B visas are employer specific visas; therefore, an H-1B visa transfer will be processed as if it were a new H-1B application.
 So the time frame that is expected to transfer an application should be about the same as that of a new application.
 The only difference between processing a new application and that of a transfer lie in the fact that a transfer application is not subject to the H-1B cap.
-You have already been counted in the cap and will not need to be counted again.
-It is important to keep in mind that every Consular Officer is different, depending on his/her caseload your application can take a different amount of time.
-If you are in a hurry to receive your H-1B approval, you may pay the premium processing fee to have your application expedited and you will receive notice within 15 business days.
+It is important to keep in mind that every Consular Officer is different, depending on his/her caseload, your application can take different amounts of time.
+If you would like to expedite the transfer application process, you may pay the premium processing fee to have your application decided within 15 business days.

-I formerly had H-1B status, I changed my status to H-4, now I have found a new job do I have to apply for a new H-1B application?
+I formerly held H-1B status, I changed my status to H-4, now I have found a new job do I have to apply for a new H-1B application?

 Yes and no. Because H-1B petitions are employer specific, every H-1B petition, whether it is a change of status, or change of employer is processed as a new petition.
 However, because you have not left the country for a period of one year, you would be eligible to apply for a change of status and forgo the H-1B cap.
 This limits you to the remaining time left on your previous H-1B application.
 Otherwise you may leave the country for a period of 1 year and reenter to start the 6 year clock again.

-The H1B transfer bill enables valid H1B visa holders to change employers upon the filing of a new petition as long as the individual is in lawful status at the time of filing and has not engaged in any unauthorized employment since his or her last lawful admission.
-There is no need for a new H-1B stamp, your visa will be transferred automatically.
+The H-1B transfer enables valid H-1B visa holders to change employers upon the filing of a new petition as long as the individual is in lawful status at the time of filing and has not engaged in any unauthorized employment since his or her last lawful admission.
+There is no need for a new H-1B stamp as your visa will be transferred automatically.